k27dong/k27dong.github.io/README.md

 - minor appearance and performance improvements

 ## Feb.
 12 Update:
-- opened categories page
+- added categories page
-- redesigned the comment section, now only appears in certain pages
+- updated the comment section, now only appears in certain pages

 ## Feb.
 11 Update:
-- opened the comment section (<a href="https://github.com/gitalk/gitalk">gitalk</a>)
+- added the comment section (<a href="https://github.com/gitalk/gitalk">gitalk</a>)
-- opened a chat room using <a href="https://gitter.im">gitter</a>
+- added a chat room using <a href="https://gitter.im">gitter</a>
 - added the about page
 - added 'fork me on Github'
 - added <a href="https://clustrmaps.com/">clustrmaps</a> in the sidebar